KCErb/lucky-hasura-docker/README.md

     git grep -l 'PROJECT_NAME' | xargs sed -i '' -e 's/PROJECT_NAME/foo_bar/g'
     git grep -l 'SWARM_NAME' | xargs sed -i '' -e 's/SWARM_NAME/foo_bar/g'

 Once that's done, you can move (almost) all of the files over to your lucky app.
-I'm going to recommend removing the scripts that are already there since they are intended for a different style:
+I'm going to recommend removing the scripts that are already there since they are intended for a different dev workflow:

 ```
 rm -rf foo_bar/script